 - Do you receive Work and Income payments?

-If you receive specific Work and Income allowances, such as superannuation, you may be able to use these as income (although this may only be a certain percentage of your income).
+If you receive specific Work and Income allowances, such as the pension, you may be able to use these as income (although this may only be a certain percentage of your income).
 Make sure you ask the lender if they accept the benefit you receive as an income.

 The requirements differ, depending on which lender you look to apply with and how much you wish to borrow.
 You need to check the specific criteria before you apply, but the following may be relevant:

 - Your credit rating.
 With flexible employment criteria often comes flexible credit criteria.
 Therefore, if a lender is willing to look beyond your not having a job, they may see beyond negative marks on your credit file.
 Bear in mind, though, that this flexibility may have its limits.
 For example, you may have a default or two, and it be acceptable, but some lenders will not consider you if you are currently bankrupt.

 There are a number of different loan options for those who are unemployed, between jobs or receiving benefits.

 - Over 18